dangitstam/Twitter_Viterbi/README.md

 Part-of-Speech tagger for tweets using the Viterbi Algorithm.

-Special thanks to [https://github.com/lia4](Andrew Li) for explanations of vectorized Viterbi decoding.
+Special thanks to (https://github.com/lia4 "Andrew Li") for explanations of vectorized Viterbi decoding.

 # Getting Started